-10. INVESTMENTS (CONT'D.)
+9. INVESTMENTS (CONT'D.)

-Equity instruments designated at FVOCI include investments in domestic equity shares listed on Bursa Malaysia.
-The pertinent information of the investments in quoted shares in Malaysia held at fair value through other comprehensive income ("FVOCI") categorised by sector are as follows:
+(d) Equity instruments designated at FVOCI include investments in domestic equity shares listed on Bursa Malaysia.
+The pertinent information of the investments in quoted shares in Malaysia held at FVOCI categorised by sector are as follows: